Opal Group will build a new cardboard packaging manufacturing facility in Barnawartha, Australia. Credit: Wodonga Council.

 The facility is anticipated to be operational in October 2023.
 Credit: Opal Group.

-The plant will be capable of manufacturing up to 720,000 square metres (m) of packaging board a day at its full capacity, which is equivalent to approximately 400 tonnes (t) of completed corrugated boxes.
+The plant can manufacture up to 720,000m² (7.7 million square feet) of packaging board per day, which is equivalent to approximately 400t of completed corrugated boxes.

-The new manufacturing facility will be located at the Logic Wodonga industrial estate in Barnawartha.
+The manufacturing facility is located at the Logic Wodonga industrial estate in Barnawartha.
 The estate lies between Sydney and Melbourne on the Hume Freeway, a premium freight corridor in Australia.

-The project will be benefitted from the industrial estate’s existing infrastructure and services and skilled regional workforce.
+The project benefits from the industrial estate’s existing infrastructure, services and skilled regional workforce.

-To be integrated with advanced manufacturing and supply chain capabilities, the facility will employ recycled and recyclable paper sourced from Opal’s Maryvale Mill in the Latrobe Valley and Botany Mill in Sydney to manufacture sustainable packaging.
+Equipped with advanced equipment, the facility employs kraft and recycled paper sourced from Opal’s Maryvale Mill in the Latrobe Valley and Botany Mill in Sydney to

-It will manufacture high-quality corrugated cardboard packaging to use in a variety of fresh produce, food processing, fast moving consumer goods, and manufacturing industries in Australia.
+manufacture high-quality, sustainable corrugated cardboard packaging, serving various sectors including fresh produce, food processing, fast-moving consumer goods, and manufacturing industries in Australia.

 Sustainability features

 Opal offers innovative packaging solutions, paper and board products, as well as office and home products.
-It offers a range of corrugated boxes, solid board folding cartons, bags and sacks, and other sustainable packaging solutions.
+It offers a range of corrugated boxes, solid board folding cartons, bags and sacks, in addition to other sustainable packaging solutions.

 Opal supplies recycled containerboard, packaging papers and boards, coatings and laminations, and printing and inkjet paper under its paper and board category.

 It is the only Australian manufacturer of copy paper that includes the Reflex brand.
-It also produces envelopes, stationery and playing cards under its Olympic, Tudor and Queen’s Slipper brand portfolio.
+It also produces envelopes, stationery, and playing cards under its Olympic, Tudor and Queen’s Slipper brands.

-The Maryvale mill manufactures about 600,000t of paper and boards a year.
-It also operates a brown waste plant that processes approximately 20,000t of used cardboard a year.
+The Maryvale mill manufactures 600,000tpa of paper and boards.
+It also operates a brown waste plant that processes approximately 20,000tpa of used cardboard.

-The state-of-the-art recycling and manufacturing facility in Botany, New South Wales, converts more than 450,000t of used cardboard into 100% recycled brown packaging paper annually.
+The state-of-the-art recycling and manufacturing facility in Botany, New South Wales, converts more than 450,000tpa of used cardboard into 100% recycled brown packaging paper.

-The Maryvale and Botany operations recycle approximately 530,000t of used cardboard and wastepaper a year, diverting waste from Australian landfills and supporting the circular economy.
+The Maryvale and Botany operations recycle approximately 530,000tpa of used cardboard and wastepaper, diverting waste from Australian landfills and supporting the circular economy.

 The company also operates several packaging divisions, including Opal Converting Group, Opal Fibre Packaging, Opal Kiwi Packaging, and Opal Specialty Packaging.